asmuth/clip/manual/architecture.md

 Layout Rules
 ------------

-Note that the layouting rules described in this section are not exposed to normal users of the PlotFX program. ... normal users are not required to understand these.
+It's imporant to point out that normal users of the PlotFX program will not have to understand the layouting rules described below.
+If you are new to PlotFX, please don't let this section be the only thing you read -- it makes things sound much more complex than they are!

 ### Virtual Box Model

-Each elements specifies it's preferred 'placement'.
-The placement dscribes how the element wishes to be placed with relation to a parent bounding box.
-It can take the values `LAYER` or `BLOCK`.
+Each elements specifies its preferred 'placement'.
+The placement describes how the element wishes to be placed with relation to a parent bounding box.
+It can take the two values `LAYER` or `BLOCK`.

 To understand what these values mean consider the following "virtual" box.
 The virtual box is divided into concentric regions: